luxeengine/alpha/docs_src/Luxe/md/api/luxe/tween/MotionPath.md

-`bezier(x:Float, y:Float, controlX:Float, controlY:Float, ?strength:Float) : luxe.tween.MotionPath`
+`bezier(x:Float, y:Float, controlX:Float, controlY:Float, ?strength:Float=1) : luxe.tween.MotionPath`

 <span class="small_desc_flat"> * Adds a bezier curve to the current motion path
      * @param   x  The x position of the end point for the curve